-In addition, I want to acknowledge once again the hard work done by staff.
-In particular I want to recognize the efforts of Manus Cooney, Edward Damich, and Troy Dow of my staff, whose long hours and tireless efforts were key to guiding this bill through every stage of the legislative process.
-Bruce Cohen, Beryl Howell, and Marla Grossman, of Senator LEAHY's staff, likewise provided invaluable assistance on all levels.
-I also want to thank Garry Malphrus of Senator THURMOND's staff for his work in conference, as well as Paul Clement and Bartlett Cleland of Senator ASHCROFT's staff for their invaluable assistance in reaching key compromises in the Judiciary Committee.
-Finally, I want to thank the House staff, including Mitch Glazier, Debra Laman, Robert Raben, David Lehman, Bari Schwartz, Justin Lilley, Andrew Levin, Mike O'Rielly, and Whitney Fox.

-I also want to recognize the long hours and persistent dedication of the many people who engaged in hardfought, but ultimately fruitful, private-sector negotiations on related issues.
-Many of the compromises embodied in this legislation would not have been reached without the support of these parties.
-For example, we would not be lauding the passage of a bill today at all were it not for the willingness of the copyright industries, Internet service providers, educators, libraries, and others in the fair use community to come together at the direction and under the supervision of the Judiclary Committee to arrive at a consensus position regarding standards for limiting the copyright infringement liability of Internet service providers.
+Mr. HATCH.
+Mr. President, last Thursday the Senate approved, by unanimous consent, the conference report on H.R.
+2281, the Digital Millennium Copyright Act (DMCA).
+I rise today to laud the House's action in adding its vote of approval to that of the Senate.
+The bill now goes to the President, who I expect will move once again the hard work done by staff, In particular I want to recognize the efforts of Manus Cooney, Edward Damich, and Troy Dow of my staff, whose long hours and tireless efforts were key to guiding this bill through every stage of the legislative process.
+Bruce Cohen, Beryl Howell, and Maria Grossman, of Senator LEAHY's staff, likewise provided invaluable assistance on all levels.
+I also want to thank on all levels.
+I also want to thank Garry Malphrus of Senator THURMOND's staff for his work in conference, as well as Paul Clement and Bartlett Cleland of Senator ASHCROFT's staff for their invaluable assistance in reaching key compromises in the Judiciary Commit-tee.
+Finally, I want to thank the House staff, including Mitch Glazier, Debra Laman, Robert Raben, David Lehman, Barl Schwartz, Justin Lilley, Andrew Levin, Mike O'Rielly, and Whitney of these parties.
+For example, we would not be lauding the passage of a bill today at all were it not for the willing-ness of the copyright industries, Internet service providers, educators, librar-ies, and others in the fair use commu-nity to come together at the direction and under the supervision of the Judi-ciary Committee to arrive at a consensus position regarding standards for limiting the copyright infringement liability of Internet service providers.